Understanding One’s Honor and Thanksgiving.

-In the context of honor and refinement, it is the act of acknowledging those who protect and defend the ideas of our country, those who facilitate the process for us to be able to enjoy our liberties and pursue our dreams.
-Veterans Day and Thanksgiving are important times of the year to reflect on the past and current sacrifices of those who serve and celebrate them as we celebrate the joys of life.
+In the context of this theme, there should be an inward reflection as we acknowledge those who protect and defend the ideas of our country, those who facilitate the process for us to be able to enjoy our liberties and pursue our dreams, and for or individual discipline to facilitating goodness.

-Each month, we grow on a personal level through a quest of higher order thinking that is applied by service related interaction in a variety of settings.
-This month, we have another meaningful challenge that centers around our understanding of Veterans Day and Thanksgiving in terms of honor and refinement.
+Each day, we can elect to grow on a personal level through a quest of higher order thinking that is applied by service-related interaction in a variety of settings.
+This month, we have another meaningful challenge that centers around our understanding of the works honor and thanksgiving.

 Charles Spurgeon stated that “before you go out into the world, wash your face in the clear crystal of praise.
 Bury each yesterday in the fine linen and spices of thankfulness.”

 Richard Gilder eloquently stated that “better than honor and glory, and history’s iron pen, was the thought of duty done and the love of his fellow men.”

 Look within at how you view your blessings and ability to bless others.
 As we enter the season of Thanksgiving, we must be mindful of those who played and those who continue to play pivotal roles in the opportunities before us, and for this we give thanks.
 This may include rendering recognition for contributions of guidance, giving, and governance.
 Furthermore, this holiday season should be the fire for us to do better in the execution of all affairs.

 President John F. Kennedy said: “As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”

 Based on my years of interactions and observations during my travels, I find that various individuals and communities in the United States celebrate Thanksgiving for various reasons.